Actyx/Actyx/js/os-sdk/README.md

 This is a JavaScript and TypeScript SDK for building ActyxOS apps.
-Currently, it wraps the ActyxOS Event Service API in a simple client that can be used from within JavaScript and TypeScript apps.
+Currently, it wraps the ActyxOS Event Service and Console Service APIs in a simple client that can be used from within JavaScript and TypeScript apps.

 # ActyxOS